Komal290106/Komal290106/README.md

 - 👋 Hi, I’m @Komal290106
-- 👀 I’m interested in Web development
+- 🌼 I’m interested in Web development
-- 🌱 I’m currently learning HTML and Python
 - 🎓 I'm a first year CSE Student
 - 📫 How to reach me , mail id- dhillonkomal59@gmail.com
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: Love reading manhwas!

 <!---
 Komal290106/Komal290106 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.